kachiO/kachio.github.io/_posts/2016-12-10-Decoding-Identity-of-Natural-Images.markdown

 There are several possible explanations for the V1 advantage.
 V1 is a low-level feature detector i.e. neurons in V1 respond well to low level features such as contrast, edges, luminance, and orientation.
 Although the experimenters accounted for low-level features such as contrast and luminance during stimulus presentation, V1 could still be sensitive to other low-level features such as edges or spatial frequency.
 Other potential explanation for V1's high accuracy in image identification and avenues for future work include:
 <ul type="circle">
 <li>More high firing rate neurons in V1, i.e. higher signal to noise.
-One way to address this is to infer spike events using available [deconvolution methods](https://scholar.google.com/scholar?hl=en&q=deconvolution+calcium+imaging+&btnG=&as_sdt=1%2C5&as_sdtp=) to estimate the overall spike event rates per area.
+One way to address this is to infer spike events using available
+<a href="https://scholar.google.com/scholar?hl=en&q=deconvolution+calcium+imaging+&btnG=&as_sdt=1%2C5&as_sdtp=">deconvolution methods</a> to estimate the overall spike event rates per area.
 One could then randomly remove spikes and evaluate performance on the natural image identity task.</li>

 <li>Smaller receptive field size of neurons.
 V1 typically has smaller receptive fields than other higher visual areas.
 I could verify this with the dataset from the [Locally Sparse Noise stimulus](http://observatory.brain-map.org/visualcoding/stimulus/locally_sparse_noise).
 This could be fun. </li>